 Alaska Chapter Len McLean Scholarship:

-named for one of the founders of the Alaska Chapter of PRSA, to honor his contributions to the local organization and to the advancement of the profession.
-The $1,500 award is open to residents of Alaska who attend a four-year university and are members of PRSSA.
+Named for a founder of the Alaska Chapter of PRSA, to honor his contributions to the chapter and to the advancement of the profession.
+The $1,500 award is open to Alaska residents attending a four-year university and is a member of PRSSA.
 Selection is based on academic achievement and a commitment to the public relations profession.

 Sponsored by Axia Public Relations, this scholarship awards students who demonstrate a passion for public relations as well as a dedication to professional ethics and excellence.

-The John D. Graham Scholarship: offered by the public relations firm Fleishman-Hilliard.
+Offered by the public relations firm Fleishman-Hillard.
 A first place scholarship of $3,000 and two runner-up awards of $1,000 each are granted to students demonstrating high academic achievement, leadership and commitment to public relations.

-Ron Culp Scholarship for Mentorship: a $1,000 annual scholarship for recognition of outstanding academic achievement.
+A $1,000 annual scholarship for recognition Of outstanding academic achievement.
 Awarded to a junior or senior enrolled in a college or university journalism, mass communications and/or public relations undergraduate program.

 - Outstanding Chapter

 - Chapter Development

 - Chapter Diversity